kmason19/remix_a3_group12/README.md

 - Retrieve payment from completed bookings (provider page) - only provider can do this
 - View available parking spaces (home/index page) - viewable by anyone
 - Create parking bookings and pay for bookings (bookings page)
-- View booking summary when creating the booking (bookings page) - viewable as booking details are inputted into te booking creation section
+- View booking summary when creating the booking (bookings page) - viewable as booking details are inputted into the booking creation section
 - Complete bookings (done after the user is done with the parking space and allows the money from the booking to be given to the provider) or cancel (allows money to be refunded back to the user if the booking is no longer needed) bookings under manage bookings (bookings page)
 - View your bookings (bookings page) - only view the bookings made by the connected wallet account
 - View all recent bookings that have been booked by anyone (bookings page) - view the bookings of everyone (total amount of details and other more sensistive details are left out)